static-frame/static-frame/doc/source/articles/serialize.md

 ### Write Performance

-As data is generally read more often then it is written, write performance is secondary.
+As data is generally read more often then it is written, write performance is secondary to read performance.
 Nonetheless, NPZ outperforms Parquet (both compressed and uncompressed) in all write scenarios.
 For example, with the Uniform Square fixture, compressed Parquet writing is 200 ms compared to 18.3 ms with NPZ.

 ![Write performance 1e6](serialize/serialize-write-linux-1e6.png "1e6 Write Performance")